 This guidance covers the impacts on UK right holders, businesses, cultural heritage institutions and consumers.
 It is not legal advice.

-This guidance is not legal advice.
+This guidance sets out how UK copyright law will change after the end of the transition period on 1 January 2020, subject to any changes under the future UK-EU relationship.
+It is not legal advice.
 You should get legal advice where you have specific questions relating to the law.

 Protection of UK copyright works in the EU

 Most UK copyright works (such as books, films and music) will still be protected in the EU and the UK because of the UK’s participation in the international treaties on copyright.

 For the same reason, EU copyright works will continue to be protected in the UK.
 This applies to works made before and after the end of the transition period.

 Read guidance about changes to copyright clearance in satellite broadcasting.